openconfig/featureprofiles/feature/experimental/p4rt/otg_tests/traceroute_packetin_test/README.md

 *   Verify that the punted packets have both ingress_port and target_egress_port metadata set.
 The distribution of packets should have target_egress_port set with port 2 10% of the time, port 3 30%, port 4 60%.

-### Test-2
+### TODO: Test-2

-Tests that traceroute with TTL=1 matched the VRF selection policy for default.
+Tests that traceroute with TTL=1 for a packet that would match the VRF selection policy for default has target_egress_port set based on the default VRF.

-*   Send packets to DUT port-1 with outer packet TTL=1.
-The outer v4 header has the destination address 1.2.3.4.
+*   Send packets to DUT port-1 with packet TTL=1.
+The v4 header has the destination address 203.0.113.0.
 Verify that packets with TTL=1 are received by the client.
 *   Verify that the packets have both ingress_port and target_egress_port metadata set. target_egress_port should be dut port 8.